Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-In North America you can often see the Snap On mobile tool supply trucks trundling around on their routes, offering mechanics and shops a wide variety of tools and equipment, including Snap On branded air compressors.
-Snap On tool and other products are also available in Australia as well.
+In North America, you can often see the Snap On mobile tool supply trucks trundling around on their routes, offering mechanics and shops a wide variety of tools and equipment, including Snap On branded air compressors.
+The Snap On tool and other products are also available in Australia.

-As well as the trucks full of mechanic’s and shop tools and supplies, Snap On also has a web presence at which you can purchase their goods including their house brand air compressors.
+As well as the trucks full of mechanics, shop tools, and supplies, Snap-On also has a web presence where you can purchase their goods, including their house-brand air compressors.

 Then, the price of the Snap On air compressors from Snap On isn’t low, suggesting (I would hope) that the Snap On compressors coming from their own channels to market may be of better quality than those available from other sources.
 Any information from you folks on that would be helpful for all.